 Step 1: Complete a Bachelor's Degree Program

-Prospective mycologists can pursue a degree in microbiology or another field in the biological sciences.
-These majors build a solid foundation in physics, chemistry, biochemistry, mathematics and other natural sciences.
-Some undergraduate biology and microbiology programs offer electives in mycology, which cover the natural and industrial roles of different types of fungus and may involve laboratory work.
-Additional coursework could include medicine, forestry and plant pathology.
+Prospective mycologists pursue a degree in microbiology or another field in the biological sciences.
+These majors build a solid foundation in physics, chemistry, biochemistry, mathematics, and other natural sciences.
+Some undergraduate biology and microbiology programs offer electives in mycology, which cover the natural and industrial roles of different types of fungus and involve laboratory work.
+Additional coursework includes medicine, forestry, and plant pathology.

 - Gain practical experience.
-Students can prepare to enter the field by completing an internship or research project in mycology, microbiology or a related area.
+Students prepare to enter the field by completing an internship or research project in mycology, microbiology, or a related area.
 Internships allow students to get hands-on laboratory experience and improve research skills for future positions.

 Step 2: Acquire Work Experience

-After earning a bachelor's degree, graduates can work as laboratory technicians or assistants with research organizations, hospitals, universities or businesses.
-Duties typically include preparing and analyzing samples for fungi and other bacteria.
+After earning a bachelor's degree, graduates work as laboratory technicians or assistants with research organizations, hospitals, universities, or businesses.
+Duties include preparing and analyzing samples for fungi and other bacteria.
 Lab technicians also record analytical data and review work completed by other lab professionals.

-Mycologists who want to work as independent researchers or postsecondary teachers generally need a Ph.D.
-Mycology programs are available at this level and may be combined with forest pathology or other scientific areas, or Ph.D. students may need to study mycology through a broader program, such as microbiology and immunology programs.
+Mycologists looking to work as independent researchers or postsecondary teachers need a Ph.D.
+Mycology programs are available at this level and combined with forest pathology or other scientific areas, or Ph.D. students need to study mycology through a broader program, such as microbiology and immunology programs.
 Most doctorate programs allow students to customize an academic program around a specific research topic resulting in a thesis or dissertation.
-Students may also have to participate in core lectures, courses and seminars.
+Students also have to participate in core lectures, courses, and seminars.

 - Improve communication skills.
-Since these professionals often have to present or explain their research, aspiring mycologists can seek out opportunities to practice public speaking.
-Some schools may offer research groups that meet periodically and allow students to present their findings on recent or ongoing research projects.
+Since these professionals have to present or explain their research, aspiring mycologists seek out opportunities to practice public speaking.
+Some schools offer research groups that meet periodically and allow students to present their findings on recent or ongoing research projects.